-The Board of IBAL has established the Remuneration and Nomination Committee (the "Committee").
+The Board of IBAL has established the People, Remuneration and Nomination Committee (the "Committee").
 The Committee is the main body which oversees remuneration for IBAL and is responsible for the sound and prudent management of IBAL's remuneration policy and processes.

-Specific details of the roles and responsibilities of the Committee are set out in the Board Remuneration and Nomination Committee Charter ("the Charter").
+Specific details of the roles and responsibilities of the Committee are set out in the Board People, Remuneration and Nomination Committee Charter ("the Charter").
 The Charter is reviewed and approved annually by the Board.

-This Charter states that the Committee must be made up of a minimum of three members, the majority of whom must be independent directors, with an independent non-executive director as chair.
+This Charter states that the Committee must be made up of a minimum of three members, the majority of whom must be independent directors and are non-executive directors of IBAL.

-The members of the Committee as at 31 December 2022 were:
+The members of the Committee as at 31 December 2023 were:

 - i.
 John Laker (Chair of IBAL and Chair of the Remuneration and Nomination Committee)

 - ii.
 Darryl Newton

 - iii.
-Aris Bogdaneris
+Vicki Allen (appointed July 2023)

-During 2022 one previous member of the Committee ceased as a member of the IBAL Board.
+During 2023, one previous member of the Committee ceased as a member of the IBAL Board.

 i.
-Nancy Fox (ceased to be a member of the IBAL Board in May 2022)
+Aris Bogdaneris (retired as a Director of IBAL Board and ceased to be a member of the Committee)

-The Committee met six times during the year ended 31 December 2022.
+The Committee met six times during the year ended 31 December 2023.

-The fees paid to local members of the Committee for the 2022 year were \$416,052.
+The fees paid to local members of the Committee for the 2023 year were \$522,051.
 Because the members of the Committee sit on other IBAL Board Committees and the Board itself, the fees quoted above include remuneration for holding those other positions.
 The fees quoted do not incorporate remuneration paid to Directors who are foreign executives of other entities in the ING Group; no payments were made locally to these directors by IBAL.

 The Committee has available to it unfettered access to internal and external resources to provide input on specific remuneration issues.
 Where the Committee chooses to seek advice from external advisors the Committee can do this independently of, and without involving, management of IBAL.
-During 2022, IBAL engaged Ernst & Young to assist with the implementation of, and compliance with the requirements of Prudential Standard CPS511 Remuneration (effective 1 January 2023).
-Amendments to process and policy will be reflected in the disclosures for performance year 2023.